core-wg/oscore/draft-ietf-core-object-security.md

 * specification: This contains a pointer to the specification defining the entry.

 The initial contents of the registry can be found in {{table-flagbyte}}.
 The specification column for all rows in that table should be this document.
 Additionally, the entry with Bit Position of 0 is to be marked as 'Reserved'.
+This entry is going to be specified in a future document, and will be used to expand the OSCORE Octet in {{obj-sec-value}}, so that entries 8-63 of the registry are defined.

 ~~~~~~~~~~~
 +--------------+-------------+---------------------+-------------------+